SnurfTech/awesome-command-blocks/command-block-combinations/orbital-strike-cannon-nuke-shot.md

-# How to make the Orbital Strike Cannon Nuke Shot with just command blocks!
+# How to make the Orbital Strike Cannon Nuke Shot with just command blocks

 Too lazy to build a huge Orbital Strike Cannon contraption just to blow up a village?
 This is the place for you!
 Just copy these commands into some command blocks and now you can make that librarian villager regret not giving you mending!